Check out our Viggo Mortensen photo gallery.

 Teaming up with David Cronenberg, he starred in 2005’s A History of Violence with Maria Bello and Ed Harris.
 He worked with Cronenberg again for 2007’s Eastern Promises with Naomi Watts.
 Mortensen then worked with Ed Harris and Renee Zellweger in 2008’s Appaloosa, a year that also saw him in Good.
 In 2009, he appeared in The Road with Kodi Smit-McPhee, Robert Duall and Guy Pearce.

 As time progresses, we'll have more info about Viggo Mortensen here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.